Light and water take center stage in nearly every Lynn Abbott composition.

 “As a cancer survivor, I find myself even more devoted to compositions featuring water and light.
 After all, light reflects hope and water signifies abundant life.
 I’m convinced that both celebrate the power to overcome life’s shadows.”

 Abbott’s work inspires overcomers around the world.
 Her hope-filled compositions can be found in national and international collections.
 In addition, her work is exhibited in Congressional offices on Capitol Hill.

 Abbott is a member of the Oil Painters of America.
-She is currently represented by Brush Strokes Gallery in Fredericksburg, Virginia and the 810 Weekend Gallery also in Fredericksburg, Virginia.
+She is currently represented by The Cabell Gallery of Virginia Fine Art in Lexington, Virginia; Brush Strokes Gallery in Fredericksburg, Virginia and the 810 Weekend Gallery also in Fredericksburg, Virginia.
 In addition, she is a member of the Professional Artists-Artisans Association of Stafford (PAAAS) and the Fredericksburg Center for the Creative Arts.

 “Cancer served as my wake up call.
 I realized that I didn’t want to put off my life-long dreams any longer.
 And so, ten years ago, I finally made a leap of faith and pursued my passion full-time.”

 She spends most of her days creating in her 700 square foot, light-filled studio in Fredericksburg, Virginia.

 When she isn’t painting, you are likely to find her wandering along the Rappahannock and Potomac Rivers or throughout the halls of the Smithsonian’s National Museum of Fine Art, a mere 40 minute drive from her studio.

 Her parents’ legacy—a love for adventure—however, clearly shapes her time away from the studio.
 Abbott most enjoys exploring the world with her husband and son.
 Her dog— a LabraDoodle that answers to the name of Bentley Rembrandt—accompanies her for local quests.